 This publication is the guidelines established for Intramural Sports participation at Michigan State University.

-Team managers shall serve as the liaison between the Recreational Sports and Fitness Services Office and their team.
-This includes taking responsibility for the proper administration of the team and the on field behavior of each and every team member and their spectators.
-The policies and procedures in this handbook are the guidelines which will be enforced at each and every RECSports competition.
-Understanding and adhering to these guidelines will facilitate and allow a team’s participation in Intramurals to be an enjoyable and worthwhile experience.
+Team captains shall serve as the liaison between the Recreational Sports and Fitness Services Office and their team.
+This includes taking responsibility for the proper administration of the team as well as the on/off-field behavior of each and every team member and spectators.
+The policies and procedures in this handbook are the guidelines which will be enforced at each and every Intramural competition.
+Understanding and adhering to these guidelines will facilitate and allow a team’s participation in Intramural Sports to be an enjoyable and worthwhile experience.

 - Check schedules regularly for updates/changes in game times.
-All schedules are posted online.
+All schedules are posted online through IMLeagues.

 - Occasionally, schedules may change due to various reasons, including but not limited to the following: facility availability changes, weather, teams forfeiting out and not being replaced, etc.